conterra/mapapps-4-developers/MIGRATION.md

 # Migration Guide

 This file contains notes for the migration of bundles to new minor versions of map.apps 4.
+The changes described here were not made to map.apps interfaces but concern changes in the ArcGIS API for JavaScript.

 ## 4.8 to 4.9 (ArcGIS API for Javascript 4.13 to 4.16)